-The Froebel Trust awarded Scotswood Garden with a grant to run a two year forest school project based in their community garden supporting young children in their local area.
+The Froebel Trust supported Scotswood Garden to run a two year forest school project based in their community garden supporting young children in their local area.

 Scotswood Natural Community Garden, Newcastle-upon-Tyne